jflozanor/EZVIZ-Security-Camera-Analysis/ProgressReport.md

 The communication port would not require authentication or would use default settings.

 *Misuse:*
-Unfortunatly, there was not a reliable point of entry, thus I was unable to find a possible misuse case.
+Unfortunatly, there was not a reliable point of entry, thus I was unable to find a possible misuse case. _ccescobar_

 **Direct Chip Programming:**
 Attempted to read the content of the chip(W25Q64JV), using a chip programming board(CH341a Black Edition) and free to use software (CH341a Programmer).
 This method would allow us to read, write and wipe the memory/BIOS of the camera.